masum184e/handbook/IoT.md

 In Access Point Mode (AP), the ESP32 creates its own Wi-Fi network.
 Devices such as smartphones or laptops can connect to this network to communicate directly with the ESP32.
 This is especially useful when there’s no existing Wi-Fi network available, or if you want to create a standalone system.

+We want ESP32 to act as local server in a local network.
+Which makes it as IoT device.
+ESP32 will act as a server and mobile, laptop will act as client.
+Server & client will be connected through same router.

 #### How It Works

 1. **ESP32 as an AP:**